"

 • 30 to unlimited dihedral angle

-A dihedral angle is the angle measured in a plane perpendicular to the line of the weld, to the tangents of the pipe surfaces being welded together.
-This is a rather complicated angle to describe in words; please see the first Figure in Annex Q of AWS D1.1/D1.1M:2020.
-As you look at this Figure note that the toughest part to weld is where the local dihedral angle is the smallest while the easiest part of the weld to access is where the local dihedral angle is the largest.
+A dihedral angle is the angle measured in a plane perpendicular to the line of the weld—perpendicular to the tangents of the pipe surfaces being welded together.
+For a visual, see the first figure in Annex Q of AWS D1.1/D1.1M:2020.
+As you look at this figure, note that the toughest part to weld is where the local dihedral angle is the smallest while the easiest part of the weld to access is where the local dihedral angle is the largest.

 Plug and Slot Welds for Tubular and Nontubular Connections

 Plug and slot welds are used to join two metal surfaces together where there normally isn’t a joint or seam to weld them together.
-Imagine two very large plates that are more than 10’ by 10’ that you want to weld together.
-If you only welded them at the edges, the two plates might come apart at the center if they are oriented parallel to the ground because they will sag under their own weight.
-To prevent this sagging you could cut holes or slots in the area away from the edge and weld the two plates in more locations to join them across the entire faying surface.
-The faying surface is the surface where two pieces of metal come in contact with each other.
+Imagine two very large plates that are more than 10 feet by 10 feet that you want to weld together.
+If you only welded them at the edges, the two plates might come apart at the center if they are oriented parallel to the ground because they would sag under their own weight.
+To prevent this sagging you could cut holes or slots in the area away from the edge and weld the two plates in more locations to join them across the entire faying surface (where two pieces of metal come in contact with each other).

 Figure 17.14 and Figure 17.15 show plug and slot welds respectively.
 These figures provide the instructions to first weld a fillet weld around the inside of the plug or slot cutout and then fill as necessary.

-Welders and welding operators qualifying for plug and slot welding will refer to AWS D1.1/D1.1M:2020 Clause 6, Table 6.10 lists the following statement about qualifications:
+Welders and welding operators qualifying for plug and slot welding will refer to AWS D1.1/D1.1M:2020 Clause 6.
+There the following statement about qualifications is made: “Plug: Qualifies Plug and Slot Welding only for the Positions Tested” (American Welding Society, 2020b).

 a plug joint which consists of a tapered hole in a piece of metal that is being welded to another piece of base material.